 Eager to improve your recruitment skills but not sure where to start?
 You’re in the right place.

 From free online webinars to paid conferences in interesting locations, refreshing your recruiting skills is easy to do if you know where to look.
-We’ve scoured the web for the best sources of continuing education for recruiters and compiled a list of our 14 favorites.
+We’ve scoured the web for the best recruiting resources and compiled a list of our 17 favorites.

 Although recruiting requires little formal education or training upon entry, sharpening your skills is the key to progressing your career.
 Whether your goal is to become a senior level individual contributor or lead recruiting teams, self-paced and live learning will be instrumental in building a solid foundation for future career growth.